ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

-The supported AIX, IBM i, and Linux&reg; operating system versions depend on the IBM Power hardware.
+The supported versions of AIX, IBM i, and Linux&reg; operating systems depend on the IBM Power hardware.

 ### AIX